-As I’ve mentioned, Ella is in a Chinese immersion program and so she does half of the school day completely in Chinese.
-The teacher is a native Chinese speaker and they aren’t allowed to speak in English at all during those hours of the day (when we went in for parent-teacher conferences in November, the teacher who teaches the second half of the day in English said that when Ella’s class arrives after three hours of Chinese, they all just explode a little with all the English conversations they haven’t been able to have in the morning).
+As I’ve mentioned a million times, Ella is in a Chinese immersion program and so half of the school day is completely in Chinese.
+The teacher is a native Chinese speaker and they aren’t allowed to speak in English at all during those hours of the day (when we went in for parent-teacher conferences, the teacher who teaches the second half of the day in English said that when Ella’s class arrives after three hours of Chinese, they all just explode a little with all the English conversations they haven’t been able to have in the morning).

-Aside from Chinese itself, math is the main subject that they study during those first few hours of the day, which means that all of Ella’s current math instruction at school takes place in Chinese.
+Aside from Chinese itself, math is the main subject that they study during those first few hours of the day, which meant that all of Ella’s math instruction at school took place in Chinese.

-Since she’s playing catch-up in Chinese, we were highly motivated to make sure she didn’t fall behind in math, since it’s always been one of her favorite subjects and a place where she really excelled.
+Since she was playing catch-up in Chinese last year after joining the immersion program two grades later than her peers, we were highly motivated to make sure she didn’t fall behind in math, since it’s always been one of her favorite subjects and a place where she really excelled.

-Since Ella has Chinese tutoring four days a week (for an hour each time), plus dance classes, I wondered how she’d feel about spending an hour doing math each week, but week after week, she’s SO enthusiastic about it and bounces in the door from school asking for a quick snack so she doesn’t miss a minute of her class.
+Last year, Ella had Chinese tutoring four days a week (for an hour each time), plus dance classes, so I wondered how she’d feel about spending an hour doing math each week, but week after week, she was SO enthusiastic about it and bounces in the door from school asking for a quick snack so she doesn’t miss a minute of her class.

-After the first month, we actually bumped her up from a third grade squad to a fourth grade squad to push her a little more, and that’s been a great decision that’s helped her learn new math skills and also help her math vocabulary which is mainly in Chinese right now.
+After the first month, we actually bumped her up from a third grade squad to a fourth grade squad to push her a little more and this year, she’s in the fifth grade class.

-If you’re not familiar with Revolution Math, it’s an online program designed for 2nd through 5th graders for use as a weekly after-school program.
+If you’re not familiar with Wonder Math, it’s an online program designed for 2nd through 5th graders for use as a weekly after-school program.

 They have tons of time slots, so it’s easy to find one that works with your schedule and every week, you join 2-3 other students and your live tutor for an hour long math adventure together.